Predacons/predacons/README.md

 embedding_model = PredaconsEmbedding(model_name="sentence-transformers/paraphrase-MiniLM-L6-v2")
 sentence_embeddings = embedding_model.get_embedding(["Your sentence here", "Another sentence here"])
 ```

-## Features
-Predacons provides a comprehensive set of features for working with transformer models, including:

-- **Data Loading**: Easily load data from directories or files.
-- **Text Cleaning**: Clean your text data with built-in functions.
-- **Model Training**: Train transformer models with custom data.
-- **Text Generation**: Generate text using trained models.
-- **Text Streaming**: Stream text generation using trained models.
-- **Chat Generation**: Generate chat responses using trained models.
-- **Chat Streaming**: Stream chat generation using trained models.
-- **Embeddings**: Generate embeddings for sentences using pre-trained transformer models. and is fully compatible with langchain methods

 ## Contributing
 Contributions to the Predacons library are welcome!
 If you have suggestions for improvements or new features, please open an issue first to discuss your ideas.
 For code contributions, please submit a pull request.